persapiens/Course/Content/Virtualization/Containers/README.md

 * A docker container only stays alive as long as there is an active process being run in it.
 You can keep a long running container by running a process that does not exist (a server), or running in daemon mode (`-d`).
 * A container cannot generally access other processes, the host filesystem, or other resources.
 The entry point is PID 1.
 * While greatly useful, running programs inside containers can result in many different quirky behavior.

+## Docker on your system.

+If you'd like to have docker on your system, see [options for docker on your system](DockerOptions.md) for different choices you have available for your platform.